Karandra/KxFramework/README.md

 	- [JSON for Modern C++](https://github.com/nlohmann/json) - `nlohmann-json`
 	- [SimpleINI](https://github.com/brofield/simpleini) - `simpleini`
 	- [TinyXML2](https://github.com/leethomason/tinyxml2) - `tinyxml2`
 	- [Scintilla](https://www.scintilla.org) - `scintilla`.
-It's built-in into wxWidgets but KxFramework needs its headers
+It's built-in into wxWidgets but KxFramework needs its headers.

 - Set this instance of VCPkg as the default (`vcpkg integrate install`) or use project-specific linking (a NuGet package generated from a VCPkg installation: `vcpkg integrate project`).
 - Open KxFramework solution in Visual Studio and Build **Release** configuration for x86 and x64.
 You can build **Debug** configuration as well but it's not used most of the time.

 ## As a dependency
-KxFramework can be built as a **VCPkg** package.
-Install VCPkg as usual and copy `VCPkg` folder contents into your VCPkg installation and build `kxframework` port.
+KxFramework can be built as a VCPkg package.
 You need to make a custom triplet using provided `kxf-default-[x86|x64].cmake` template file).

 If you're using precompiled headers in your project don't forget to include `kxf/pch.hpp` file in your precompiled header file.
 ```cpp